-Paladin fs recently moderated a peer discussion session with American Bankers Association’s CFO Peer Exchange virtual event.
-We moderated 2 breakout rooms and discussed questions around the topics of innovation and the impact COVID19 had on bank technology with 50 community bankers from around the country.
+Paladin fs recently moderated 2 peer discussion sessions with American Bankers Association’s CFO Peer Exchange virtual event.
+We moderated various breakout rooms and discussed questions around the topics of innovation, risk assessment, and the impact COVID19 had on bank technology with 100 community bankers from around the country.

 Read below to find out the key takeaways from these bankers on these topics.

 Topic: Innovation & Risk Assessment

 Moderated by Aaron Silva, Founder & President of Paladin fs and Bob Moreau, Senior Business Analyst & Negotiator

 - Adoption is often the main barrier for banks to innovate.
 For example, when using a CRM platform, the data you can report on and utilize is only as good as what is entered by the people using it.
 Consistent use, clean data, and continuous optimization of the tool to ensure it meets your needs is key.